zowe/docs-site/docs/user-guide/install-zos.md

 ## Installing the Zowe runtime on z/OS

-To install Zowe API Mediation Layer, Zowe Application Framework, and explorer server, you install the Zowe runtime on z/OS.
+To install Zowe API Mediation Layer, Zowe Application Framework, and z/OS Services, you install the Zowe runtime on z/OS.

  **Follow these steps:**